tjanas94/vibefeeder/.ai/api-plan.md

 **Success Response:**

-- HTTP 200 OK
+- HTTP 204 No Content
-- Renders: Updated feed item partial HTML
+- Header: `HX-Trigger: refreshFeedList`
+- Triggers `GET /feeds` on `#feed-list-container` to refresh the list

 **Error Responses:**